ChatLingual/docs/webform/README.md

 ### `chatlingual.apiKey: string`

-This is the API key provisioned by ChatLingual.
+The API key provisioned by ChatLingual.

-### `chatlingual.apiEndpoint: string`

-The API endpoint pointing towards your infrastructure provided by ChatLingual.

 ### `chatlingual.debug: boolean?`

 Instructs the script to output additional debugging logs to the console.
 This property is useful when embedding this script for the first time, typically in a test page where noisy log output doesn't matter.
 It's not recommended to set this property to `true` in production environments.

+### `chatlingual.webform.endpoint: string`

+The API endpoint provided by ChatLingual.

+### `chatlingual.webform.configs[type]: WebformSubmitType`

+The type of form submission, either `'submitEmail'` or `'submitEmailReply'`.
+Use `'submitEmail'` for creating new conversations within ChatLingual.
+Use `'submitEmailReply'` for following up with existing conversations, i.e. submitting a response to an existing ticket through a form.

+The data requirements (i.e. the objects returned by `.email()` and `.conversation()`, and `.customer()`) differ based on this type.
+See below for information on required fields:

-### `chatlingual.webform.listener: Listener?`
+### `chatlingual.webform.configs[type]: Listener?`

 ```ts
 type Listener {